ijair/supply-chain-tracker/project-plan.md

 # 7. Performance check and clean up
 * Check contract performance and standards
 * Do a performance check on the frontend
-* Clean up code, remove death code.
+* Clean up code, remove dead code.

 # 8. Tests
 * check contract actual tests, do the tests cover all the functionality.